HeyMaximus/Mordecai/README.md

 NOTE: Initial install may ask to set a username and/or password.
 Please take note of these information.
 They will need to be provided to the .env file for the server to successfully connect to the database.

 Unless changed, the default user for PostgreSQL after a fresh installation is: <b>postgres</b>

-Depending on the system and version, the default password is left empty.
+Depending on the system and version, the default password is left empty or: <b>postgres</b>

 ### `.env` Configuration
-A `sample.env` is provided to offer more configuration options.
+A `example.env` is provided to offer more configuration options.
 Rename to `.env` for file to take effect.
 - `DB_USER`, `DB_PASSWORD`, and `DB_NAME` must be provided if they are different than expected PostgreSQL defaults on local system.
 ```
 //BEFORE
-sample.env
+example.env

 //AFTER reanme
 .env